kuleuven/mango-ingest/README.md

   In addition, there are a number of ways to add metadata on the fly.
-A few builtin functions cover the case for  some rather obvious ones like metadata that is included in the path `--path-extract` and file system properties such as modified time `TO BE DETERMINED` and symlink information
+A few builtin functions cover the case for  some rather obvious ones like metadata that is included in the path `--metadata-path` or shorter `--md-path` and file system properties such as modified time `--metadata-mtime` and symlink information

-  You can also add your custom handler much in the same way as you can add custom filters, see `--help` and the --metadata-handler option.
-An example is also included in `doc/examples/extract_metadata.py` which relies on the exiftool executable and corresponding Pyhon module.
+  You can also add your custom handler much in the same way as you can add custom filters, see `--help` and the `--metadata-handler` option.
+An example is also included in `doc/examples/extract_metadata.py` which relies on the exiftool executable and corresponding Python module.

   ENVIRONTMENT VARIABLES